-Unlike previous Clean & Green events, however, the fall version will not accept bulky trash items, brush, branches, clippings, and loose metal.
+During the Clean & Green event, the Center will not accept bulky trash items, brush, branches, clippings, and loose metal.
 These items can be dropped off at the Little Elm Courtesy Drop Site during its hours of operation, Fridays from 4 p.m. to 8 p.m. and Saturdays and Sundays from 8 a.m. to 5 p.m.
 The Courtesy Drop Site will open on Oct.
-17 at noon for precisely those items and other debris.
+15 at noon for precisely those items and other debris.